winitzki/scall/tutorial/programming_dhall.md

 The free applicative functor is the most complicated construction of all free typeclass instances considered in this book.
 It requires a higher-kinded Church encoding whose structure functor contains an existential quantifier.

-The first step is to formulate the applicative functor typeclass as an $FM$-typeclass.
+The first step is to formulate the applicative functor typeclass as an FM-typeclass.

 We have defined the typeclass `ApplicativeFunctor` via the methods `pure`, `fmap`, and `zip`.
-This is not convenient for the present purpose because the type signature of `zip` is not of the form suitable for an $FM$-typeclass.
+This is not convenient for the present purpose because the type signature of `zip` is not of the form suitable for an FM-typeclass.
 We will replace `zip` by an equivalent method `ap`, whose type signature is `ap : F (x → y) → F x → F y`.
 It remains to uncurry and to rewrite the type signatures of `pure` and `ap` together in a single method signature of the form `P F t → F t`.